 Chocolate Chip Cherry Bars

 Chocolate Chip Cherry Bars — These cherry bars use my favorite blondie base and turn out perfectly every single time!
-You can use fresh or frozen cherries, or a blend of mixed berries.
-These bars are seriously so good!
+These bars are seriously so good and are a reader favorite!

 Ooey Gooey Cherry Bars